AniketShinde02/Capsera/docs/IMAGE_COMPRESSION_ANALYSIS.md

     (e.g., 1920x1280px)
          ↓
     [Step 2: Quality Compression]
-    Start with 0.8 quality
-    Convert to JPEG
-         ↓
+    [Step 2: Quality Compression]
+    Start at quality 80 (if encoder uses 1–100) or 0.8 (if 0–1 scale)
-    [Step 3: Size Check]
+    Prefer WebP (or AVIF where supported); fall back to JPEG; preserve PNG when transparency/line art benefits ↓    [Step 3: Size Check]
     Is file ≤ 4MB?
          ↓ NO
     [Step 4: Reduce Quality]